21+ Awesome Reasons Why We Should Recycle More

 7. Minimizes Accumulation in Landfills

-Cities situated near oceans have been polluting the water for many years due to landfill overflow.
-The oceans cannot entertain this habit anymore.
-The only way is recycling.
 As much as 60-75% of waste occurring in landfills can be recycled.
-This technically means that if everyone made a point to recycle, we would have 65-75% less land for waste moving forward.
+This means that if everyone made a point of recycling, we would have 65-75% less land for waste moving forward.

-8. Recycling Reduces the Size of Landfills
+8. Recycling Reduces the Need for Landfills

-Every piece of trash that is taken out of the garbage and put into the recycling reduces the requirements of new landfills and also expanding the ones already in operation.
-The utilization of a piece of land entirely to becoming a massive mountain of garbage is a waste of resources.
+The utilization of a piece of land entirely to become a massive mountain of garbage is a waste of resources.
 It damages the property value of the land and improves the quality of life in adjacent communities.

-9. Beefs up Property Value
+9. Beefs Up Property Value

 One of the most effective ways to beef up the value of your property is to embrace recycling.
 People who take up the practice of recycling reduce the amount of waste going into landfills.

-It’s a no-brainer that landfills significantly lower property value since nobody likes the idea of living near a smelly landfill.
-You and your neighbor’s effort to recycle more will mean your city will need fewer landfills, hence, clean surrounding air.
+You and your neighbor’s effort to recycle more will mean your city will need fewer landfills, and this will keep the surrounding air clean.
 The best routine is to recycle each week.

 10. One Person Can Make a Big Difference